-We have audited the consolidated financial statements of Mercedes-Benz South Africa Limited and its subsidiaries (the Group) set out on pages 18 to 76, which comprise the consolidated statement of financial position as at 31 December 2021, and the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Mercedes-Benz South Africa Limited (the Group) set out on pages 17 to 72 which comprise the Consolidated Statement of Financial Position as at 31 December 2022, and the Consolidated Statement of Profit or Loss and Other Comprehensive Income, Consolidated Statement of Changes in Equity and Consolidated Statement of Cash Flows for the year then ended, and Notes to the Consolidated Financial Statements, including a summary of significant accounting policies.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Mercedes-Benz South Africa Limited as at 31 December 2021, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Mercedes-Benz South Africa Limited and its subsidiaries as at 31 December 2022, and its consolidated financial performance and consolidated cash flows for the year then ended then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS) and the requirements of the Companies Act of South Africa.